linhsolar/basicbigdata/workflow.md

 # Workflows

 ## What is a workflow?
 Workflows are a key model that we can use in many different purposes in big data analytics and big data platforms.
 Workflows are well-known and well-developed.

+Business workflow focusing

+Scientific workfow focuses on running jobs in computing

+so what is interesting of workflow for big data platforms: obviously like business, ..

+however the interesting is the combination of many different services for various combined goals in big data
+- deploy resources and run analytics at the same time
+- analytics and connect to business
+- human in the loop

+## Workflows in big data
 In a big data platform, workflows can be used for

 * Data Processing: data analytics, extraction, transformation, data transfers
 * Machine learning: collecting data, orchestrating training experiments, implementing tasks in serving machine learning algorithms